ashutoshmjain/gita/src/mathuraChap01.md

 Our time [^kaal] began long before `Dwaipayana's` birth - even before birth of his father `Maharishi  Parāśara` ...

-Seven months before `Parāśara's` nativity, `Bramhrishi Vaśiṣṭha` — his grandfather — woke up to a grotesque morning.
-His sprawling congregation (`Ashrama`), on the banks of river `Yamuna`,  sank into the deepest of grief, and rage.
-His son `Śakti Muni` was killed by a tribal lord who titled himself a king.
-What bigger pain a man might have than his son sacrificed in his own backyard !
+Seven months before `Parāśara's` nativity — his grandfather — `Bramhrishi Vaśiṣṭha` woke up to a grotesque morning.
+His sprawling congregation, on the banks of river `Yamuna`,  sank into the deepest of grief, and rage.
+His son `Śakti Muni`, father of yet to be born `Parāśara`, in his late twenties, was killed by a tribal lord who titled himself a king.
+What bigger pain a man might have than his son, at the peak of his teeming life, sacrificed in his own backyard !
+It appeared, even `Yamuna` - the dark river - cried that morning of mass-murder ! `Mathura` - a budding city around the congregation, probably saw her first crime.

 > Religious accounts proclaim `Bramhrishi` had one hundred sons taken that fateful morning.
-He probably treated all his disciples, particularly the `Aacharyas` (faculty members), as his true-born!
+He probably treated all his disciples, particularly the `Aacharyas` (faculty members), as his true-born like `Śakti`!
 The epitome of India's contemporary knowledge hubs, `Mathura`, was in free bloodbath.
 In today's parlance, it would be as if someone killed en-masse at Google campus.
 Hundreds of knowledge bearers left dead.
 Not even their wives spared.
 Even children didn't get a plea for mercy.

 Only `Bramhrishi` himself, and his daughter-in-law `Adrushyanti` survived the ghastly massacre. `Adrushyanti` (wife of `Śakti Muni`) was carrying yet to be born `Parāśara` - couple of months into her conception.
 The young widow couldn't even announce her motherhood before the curse gripped the congregation.
 A dark night swept her massive wings across the main city and the adjoining villages.

 Despite his constant contact with continuum - the interconnected play of the past, present and the future beyond mere causality - `Bramhrishi` wasn't immune to pain.
 The pain of losing one's offspring is known to be the biggest of them all -  even animals feel it - they cry.
-Remorseful `Bramhrishi` however didn't cry -  As if tears froze in his mind.
+Remorseful `Bramhrishi` however didn't cry -  as if tears froze in his mind.
 He wondered about the curse and if the dark night would ever resolve itself into light.
-The problem being he saw himself at the root of this darkness.
+The problem being he saw himself at the root of this imprecation.

 He couldn't help self-loathing that he must have incurred a foundational error to warrant such a backlash, from the very people he was trying to salvage - his "old" - not by age but by tradition -  those who lived off the jungle and followed its rules, without any recollection of the past and none to worry in foresight.
 Spoken words were actions for them.
 They didn't know how to think deep in the past or plan the future.
 They believed in old stories - `Puranas`, and they believed in barter - to its extreme - an eye for an eye.

-Why would they turn against him ?
+Why would they turn against him ! - `Bramhrishi` thought.

 <div style="padding-left:40px;font-size:0.9em;">
 On the surface, it appears the contest is between the "old" and the "new".